matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 }
 ```

+Here the homeserver must send an email to the specified address, including a
+link to a URL on the homeserver which will accept the validation session ID,
+the given client_secret, and a randomly-generated token.

 Once an email has been sent, the user clicks the link in the email, which
 notifies the homeserver that the threepid has been verified.